PriyanshutheGenius/Assignment/README.md

 1. I takes two numbers as input from the user.
 2. The basic mathematical operations on these two
 numbers:
-o Addition
+iv.}  Addition
-o Subtraction
+ii.}  Subtraction
-o Multiplication
+iii.} Multiplication
-Note (Division: Cannot divide by zero!) o Division
+Note (Division: Cannot divide by zero!) iv.}  Division

 Task 2: Create a Personalized Greeting
-Problem Statement: Write a Python program that:
-1. Takes a user's first name and last name as input.
-2. Concatenates the first name and last name into a full name.
-3. Prints a personalized greeting message using the full name.
+Problem Statement: Write a Python program that: i.}   Takes a user's first name and last name as input. ii.}  Concatenates the first name and last name into a full name. iii.} Prints a personalized greeting message using the full name.

 How to Run